Loading

 Planning Commission operates on expertise.
 The Council operates on politics.
 Commission approval does not predict Council approval.
 The 4-story R-4 alternative eliminates zone change exposure entirely.

-Intelligence compiled from 7 news articles, Lexington-Fayette Zoning Ord. §26-23, and Council vote records
+Cited research compiled from 7 news articles, Lexington-Fayette Zoning Ord. §26-23, and Council vote records

-9 DocumentsEvery finding cited to the source.
+Every finding cited to the source.
 Click any document to preview it directly.
+Source-record patterns visible to experienced entitlement analysts months before the hearing.

 Don't Be the Next Case File

-RealClear AI runs a full entitlement risk analysis — zoning, approval pathway, by-right alternatives, political risk, community opposition, and comparable outcomes — fully analyzed.
+RealClear runs a full entitlement risk analysis — zoning, approval pathway, by-right alternatives, political risk, community opposition, and comparable outcomes — fully analyzed.
 Before any attorney is billed.
 Before any zone change is filed.

-AI-generated analysis · Not legal advice · Verify independently before making investment decisions
+Cited research summary · Not legal advice · Verify independently before making investment decisions